-If you are looking to implement or improve a change or release process start by finding out what isn't working today.
+Know the gaps.
+Suppose you want to implement or improve a change or release process.
+Start by finding out what isn't working today.
 Are approvals too bureaucratic?
 Do releases take too long to package or deploy?
-The best ways to uncover the gaps is by talking to the people involved with the process – don't assume you know what the issues are.
-The implementation of our DevOps program started with an assessment of everything from requirements definition through to development, deployment, operations and support.
-We used the results to implement process improvements that were nimble, rightsized and applicable to DevOps.
+The best way to uncover the gaps is by talking to the people involved with the process – don't assume you know what the issues are.

-The one thing I have learned from my many years as a consultant is that organizations are more alike that you may think.
-Your challenges are very similar to that of other organizations – in fact, that is the reason “best practices" can even exist.
-There are excellent resources available that cover Agile, DevOps and Service Management that you can leverage – but remember, these are guidelines and not the law.
-You need to listen to your stakeholders and deliver something that meets their needs.
-For a process to work it MUST be designed to meet the needs of the business.
-Best practices can shape the process but it’s design work that drives out the details.
+Don't start from scratch.
+I have learned from my many years as a consultant that organizations are more alike than you may think.
+Your challenges are very similar to that of other organizations, which is why "best practices" can even exist.
+There are excellent resources available that cover Agile, DevOps, and Service Management that you can leverage – but remember, these are guidelines and not the law.
+You must listen to your stakeholders and deliver something that meets their needs.
+For a process to work, it MUST meet the needs of the business.
+Best practices can shape the process, but the design work drives out the details.

+Don't go it alone.
 The best way to get buy-in and adoption for your processes is to involve your stakeholders in their design.
-Dr. John Kotter, author of The 8-Step Process for Leading Change speaks to the importance of getting people on board and making them part of the improvement effort.
-The gap-analysis I described in point 1 is a great way to start, but you also need to involve them in the design, implementation, deployment and ongoing management of the of the processes.
-You also need to continually communicate the vision, goals and objectives of your processes.
-Remind people that change management doesn't exist to make things difficult, but it exists to mitigate risk and ensure changes are implemented smoothly.
-Emphasize how having robust processes will make their jobs easier in the long run and, for goodness sake, LISTEN when they provide suggestions for improvement.
-I make it a point to regularly discuss our DevOps program with the team.
+Dr. John Kotter, the author of The 8-Step Process for Leading Change, speaks to the importance of getting people on board and making them part of the improvement effort.
+The gap analysis I described in point 1 is a great way to start.
+Still, it would be best if you also involved the stakeholders in the process design, implementation, deployment, and ongoing management.
+You must also communicate your processes' vision, goals, and objectives.
+Remind people that change management doesn't make things difficult, but it exists to mitigate risk and ensure changes go smoothly.
+Emphasize how having robust processes will make their jobs easier.
+For goodness sake, LISTEN when they provide suggestions for improvement.

+Automate (after gathering requirements).
 The best process is an automated process.
-But you will never be able to automate without the proper requirements.
-ITSM tool vendors love to push OOB (out of the box), why – because it makes it easier to sell and implement their product so that they can move on to the next client.
-The reality is that for most organizations OOB is not sufficient.
-Sure, vendors will tell you their products are based on ITIL – but frameworks do not get into the necessary details – like who approves a change, how many levels of approval are required or what other system do you need to integrate with.
-Not to mention that many process designers pride themselves for “keeping things at the 50,000 foot process level".
+But you will never be able to automate without the proper requirements gathering.
+ITSM tool vendors love to push OOB (out of the box) implementations.
+The reality is that for most organizations, OOB is not sufficient.
+Vendors will say their products align with ITIL.
+Still, frameworks do not get into the necessary details – like who approves a change, how many levels of approval are required, or what integrations are required.
+Another issue is that many process designers pride themselves on "keeping things at the 50,000-foot process level".
 That isn't good enough.
-You need to ensure that your process initiative includes someone skilled both at gathering technical requirements and with experience in the target technology.
-If not, you are going to be very surprised when you go live and find out your stakeholders don't have everything they need to do the job.
-In our DevOps initiative tools were chosen and configured to close gaps in our processes – not based on ITIL.
-We even took liberty with the processes themselves consolidating ITIL’s Change Management, Release Management & Service Validation & Testing process into a single process under a single owner – Remember ITIL is guidance, not the law.
+You must ensure that your process initiative includes someone skilled at gathering technical requirements and with experience in the target technology.
+If not, you will be surprised when you go live and find out your stakeholders don't have everything they need to do the job.

-Iterative process design is one of the best ways to stay focused and to demonstrate progress.
-In our DevOps program we validate utilizing show & tell sessions.
-You never want to be in a situation where you've spent weeks of time designing a process only to find out that the stakeholders have issues with it.
-Show and tell sessions provide you the opportunity to frequently and continuously validate the process with your stakeholders in order to make the necessary course corrections and to garner buy-in.
-One piece of advice, don’t confuse validation with the gathering of new requirements.
-Don’t be afraid to push back on totally new requirements, placing them in a backlog for a future release.
+Validate.
+Iterative process design is one of the best ways to stay focused and demonstrate progress.
+Consider using show and tell sessions to validate your implementation.
+You never want to be in a situation where you've spent weeks designing a process only to find out that the stakeholders have issues with it.
+Show and tell sessions allow you to frequently and continuously validate the process with your stakeholders to make the necessary course corrections and garner buy-in.

-One of the best ways to ensure consistency and adherence in your processes is to educate folks on what needs to be done, what's in it for them, and most importantly, all the reasons why this new process will make their work-lives easier.
-In our internal DevOps program we constantly communicate and educate on the value proposition of our processes as that is the best way to foster buy-in and adoption.
-You can spend significant time and effort designing a process, thousands of dollars on ITSM tools, but it's all meaningless if people refuse to adhere to the process.
-The value derived from your processes will be directly proportional to the degree to which they are followed.
-There is no sense in having a Change Management process if every change is urgent and few are documented.
-Good governance requires that you establish accountability for the process, assign the appropriate tasks and measure that they are actually getting done.
-It is this discipline that will ensure you reap the rewards of all your hard work.
+Educate.
+One of the best ways to ensure consistency and adherence in your processes is to provide process education, including what's in it for them and, most importantly, why this new process will make their work lives more manageable.
+In our

+Govern.
+So here we are at the last of the seven simple rules for designing a process, and I saved the most important rule for last.
+You can spend significant time and effort developing a process and thousands of dollars on ITSM tools, but it's meaningless if people refuse to adhere to the process.
+The value derived from your processes will be directly proportional to adoption.
+There is no sense in having a Change Management process if every change is urgent and many go undocumented.
+Good governance requires establishing accountability for the process, assigning the appropriate tasks, and measuring that they are getting done.
+This discipline will ensure you reap the rewards of all your hard work.